altermarkive/training/algorithms/code/other/federated_machine_learning/README.md

   - Here the biggest risk could be related to transfer learning (and, consequently, model/data theft) or reconstruction of the sensitive inputs (by constructing the model using reversible operations or architectures)
 - Mitigations:
-  - the mitigation could be to apply weight pruning or precission reduction to restrict fidelity of the weights and consequently of the outputs
+  - the mitigation could be to apply weight pruning or precision reduction to restrict fidelity of the weights and consequently of the outputs
-  - restriction of the set of operations avalable to construct the model
+  - restriction of the set of operations available to construct the model
   - some of the mitigations from point 2 could also be applicable here
   - speculative: application of formal methods (epistemic modal logic?) or model checkers

-4. Other risks could be related to security vulnerabilities (buffer overflow, access elevation, etc.) in the inference pipelines (through carefuly crafted requests, weights or models) which would lead to execution of arbitrary code and creating a side channel
+4. Other risks could be related to security vulnerabilities (buffer overflow, access elevation, etc.) in the inference pipelines (through carefully crafted requests, weights or models) which would lead to execution of arbitrary code and creating a side channel

 - Mitigation: